Vector4-new/RobloxFDLauncherLinux/README.md

 ### Joining 🖥️
 •2008M will not launch without [mfc90 (X86)](https://www.microsoft.com/en-us/download/details.aspx?id=26368).
 You can use something like winetricks to install it.
 •Joining 2014M might not load CoreScripts, meaning parts of your GUI (i.e. playerlist and backpack) may be missing.
+•2022M Hosting/Joining doesn't work with devilbox/xampp.
+Use Webserver_2022M_start.sh or download this https://archive.org/details/roblox-unfiltered (Rename Roblox Launcher.exe to rl.exe and then run sudo wine rl.exe (UwAmp.exe might not work if you don't use sudo.)
+•2022M requires [Microsoft Edge WebView2](https://archive.org/details/edge-webview-2-runtime-123.0.2420.53) (This installer tends to only work with Wine 9.5!)

 •You might experience weird gpu glitches if you have an nvidia gpu.
 If you do experience the said issue try using the 2021E client or 2020L with the OpenGL/Vulkan flags dxvk/wined3d might get rid of the gpu issues if you want to use the older clients without gpu issues switch to dxvk if you were using wined3d or maybe vice versa.
 Another thing you might try to fix the said issue is tinkering with your nvidia control panel settings.
 If you've found a new issue/bug please let us know over at our discord.
 (Discord:https://discord.gg/wqbSbt5GQ4)